collboard/sample-file-support/README.md

 Simple sample file support module for [Collboard.com](https://collboard.com/) created via [@collboard/modules-sdk](https://www.npmjs.com/package/@collboard/modules-sdk).

+This module just ads support for txt files to showcase how to add file supports.

 ## How to create your first module from this template